 Wild rumours abound about what goes on there.
 It’s no surprise when the man in charge, one Astro Teller, says his team has genuinely spent time exploring the feasibility of levitation and teleportation.
 Whilst unfortunately that was a non-starter – Google Glass was one of Teller’s pet projects that has come to fruition.
 If you’re looking for ambition and innovation, Google[x] appears to have it in droves.

 In a recent interview with Wired magazine, Teller shared a simple mantra that guides the Google[x] Labs – 10 times rather than 10%.
 The thinking is if you try to do something 10% better, you tend to work from where you are.
-However, if you want to make something 10 times better, you need to think far harder and more laterally about what you’re going to do.

 He cites the idea of a car that goes 50 miles to the gallon.
 Achieving 10% better fuel consumption would simply be about retooling the car.
 But tasked with achieving 10x better performance – 500 miles to the gallon – calls for a completely different approach.